 The largest contributor of salt in the Lake Wingra watershed comes from commercial/institutional/multi-family properties (47.2%).
 Second is the City of Madison Streets (34.9%).
 By sharing information with the public we feel individuals and businesses have resources to better understand the issue and know how we all can tackle the problem together.

-This year, in 2020, we kicked off a new initiative.
+In 2020, we kicked off a new initiative.
 It raises awareness of how road salt and water softeners impact our freshwater resources.
 A water softener with a painted mural of Lake Wingra and signage will move throughout the watershed to help notify the general public about the issue and how they can help.
 Right now you can check it out at Henry Vilas Zoo by the otter exhibit!
+You can also check out our webinar on April 6, 2021 Salt in Water Softener Event to learn about where the salt in your water softener goes.
+Hannah Sandvold, a Madison-based freelance graphic designer and artist, created the mural.
+You can see her work at hcsandvold.com